 '''

 class IPython.utils.shimmodule.ShimWarning

 Bases: Warning

 A warning to show when a module has moved, and a shim is in its place.

 class IPython.utils.shimmodule.ShimImporter(src, mirror)

 Bases: object

 Import hook for a shim.

-This ensures that submodule imports return the real target module, not a clone that will confuse is and isinstance checks. '''
+This ensures that submodule imports return the real target module, not a clone that will confuse is and

+isinstance checks.

+init(src, mirror)

+Initialize self.
+See help(type(self)) for accurate signature.

-find module (fullname, path=None)
+find_module (fullname, path=None)

 Return self if we should be used to import the module.

-\\\init\\\(src, mirror)
+load module(fullname)

+Import the mirrored module, and insert it into sys.modules

+class IPython.utils.shimmodule(args, kwargs)

+Bases: module

+init (args, kwargs)

+Initialize self.
+See help(type(self)) for accurate signature.

+'''